iiasa/CWatM/README.md

 Our repository [CWatM-Earth-30min](https://github.com/iiasa/CWatM-Earth-30min) contains input data for CWatM at 30 arcminutes and further links to climate and higher resolution input data.

+# Snow version of CWatM

+This version runs only the the snow part (precipitation -> snow, rain, snowmelt.
+It does not run soil, groundwater, routing.

 ## Overview and scope